 This test is helpful for diagnosing diseases that affect the following areas around the eyes:

 - Nerves supplying the eyes (optic nerves)

 An orbit CT scan may also be used to detect:

 - Foreign object in the eye socket

 The kidneys help filter the iodine out of the body.
 If you have kidney disease or diabetes, you should be closely monitored for kidney problems after contrast is given.
-If you have diabetes or have kidney disease, talk to your provider before the test about your risks.
+If you have diabetes or have kidney disease, talk to your provider before the test to know your risks.

-Before receiving the contrast, tell your provider if you take the diabetes medicine metformin (Glucophage) because you may need to take extra precautions and stop the medicine for 48 hours after the test.
+Before receiving the contrast, tell your provider if you take the diabetes medicine metformin (Glucophage) because you may need to take extra precautions.
+You may need to stop the medicine for 48 hours after the test.